SauravBaid/JenkinsDemo/README.md

 # JenkinsDemo

-This is a demo read me to test polling log
+This is a demo read me to test PollSCM log in kenkin